saivignesh-balne/VomyChat/README.md

 - **Resume Analysis**: Upload your resume to receive tailored questions and feedback.
 - **Real-Time Feedback**: Get instant evaluations on your responses to improve performance.
 - **Customizable Interview Settings**: Choose interview types, difficulty levels, and specific topics.
-- **User-Friendly Interface**: Navigate easily through the intuitive and responsive design. ([amoljagadambe/ai_interviewer: POC based on Chat GPT ... - GitHub](https://github.com/amoljagadambe/ai_interviewer?utm_source=chatgpt.com), [jiatastic/GPTInterviewer: GPT Interviewer - Practice interview with AI ...](https://github.com/jiatastic/GPTInterviewer?utm_source=chatgpt.com))
+- **User-Friendly Interface**: Navigate easily through the intuitive and responsive design.

 ## Tech Stack